You are here

 Participants in the program will be equipped with the tools, start-up funding and mentoring needed to develop their own sustainable small business initiatives.

 “We are extremely grateful for the continued support of the Laird Norton Family Foundation,” emphasized Briemberg.
-“With their support, WaterAid has worked with the local community to develop a vocational training program that creates a pool of professionals capable of maintaining water and sanitation services, while also stimulating the local economy, creating jobs and empowering women as professional tradespeople.”
+“With their support, WaterAid has worked with the local community to develop a vocational training program that creates a pool of professionals capable of maintaining water and sanitation services, while also stimulating the local economy, creating jobs and empowering women as professional tradespeople.
+Learning how to build and maintain their own water and sanitation services is key to helping people take ownership over their own health and well-being in a way that has not been possible before."

 In additional to jobs skills training, WaterAid will expand its work with schools to raise awareness about the importance of safe water, toilets and hygiene practices through teacher education, student hygiene clubs and structural improvements including drinking water and handwashing facilities.